parallelcodefoundry/ParEval-Repo/data/XSBench/naive-gemini-cuda-to-kokkos/output-2/interactions/README.md.txt

 Sets the simulation method, either "history" or "event".
 The default is the history-based method.
 See the [Transport Simulation Styles](#Transport-Simulation-Styles) section for more information.

 - **-s [size]**
 Sets the size of the Hoogenboom-Martin reactor model.
 There are four options: 'small', 'large', 'XL', and 'XXL'.
 The default is 'large'.
-See the detailed explanation in the original README.
+See the description in the original README.

 - **-g [gridpoints]**
 Sets the number of gridpoints per nuclide.
-This overrides the defaults set by `-s`.
+This option will override the number of default gridpoints as set by the '-s' option.

 - **-G [grid type]**
 Sets the grid search type (unionized, nuclide, hash).
 Defaults to unionized.
 See the [Cross Section Lookup Methods](#Cross-Section-Lookup-Methods) section for more details.

 - **-p [particles]**
 Sets the number of particle histories to simulate.

 - **-l [lookups]**
-Sets the number of cross-section (XS) lookups.
+Sets the number of cross-section (XS) lookups to perform per particle (history-based) or total lookups (event-based).

 - **-h [hash bins]**
 Sets the number of hash bins (only relevant when using the hash lookup algorithm).

 - **-b [binary mode]**
 This optional mode can read or write the simulation data structures to disk.
-Options are ("read" or "write").
+See the description in the original README.

 - **-k [kernel]**
-Selects the optimized kernel to run.
-0 is the baseline; others are optimized variants.
+Optimized kernels can be selected at runtime with this argument.
+The baseline kernel is the default (0).

 ## Feature Discussion

 ### Kokkos Support

-The CUDA code has been replaced with Kokkos.
-This allows XSBench to run on CPUs, GPUs, and other architectures supported by Kokkos.
-The Kokkos parallel kernels will replace the CUDA kernels.
+The CUDA code has been replaced with Kokkos kernels.
+This allows XSBench to run on various architectures supported by Kokkos, including CPUs and different types of GPUs, without significant code changes.
+The Kokkos parallel regions will replace the CUDA kernels and memory management functions.

 ### Verification Support

-XSBench generates a hash of the results, enabling verification across different runs and architectures.
-This hash is still computed and compared for validation.
+The verification scheme remains the same; XSBench generates a hash of the results and displays it.

 ### Binary File Support

-The binary file support (`io.cpp`) remains unchanged.
+The binary file support remains unchanged.

 ## Algorithms

-(This section remains the same as in the original README.)
+(The Algorithms section remains largely unchanged from the original README.md)

 ## Optimized Kernels

-(This section remains largely the same, but mention Kokkos's parallel for loops and other features as appropriate for the implementation details)
+The optimized kernels will be implemented using Kokkos's parallel constructs and views, replacing the CUDA-specific code.
+The strategies for optimization (sorting, kernel splitting) remain the same.

 ## Citing XSBench

-(This section remains the same as in the original README.)
+(The Citing XSBench section remains largely unchanged)

 ## Development Team

-(This section remains the same as in the original README.)
+(The Development Team section remains largely unchanged)
 ```